 As of early 2001 negotiations continued, with Russia offering to donate the ship itself if India paid the conversion costs [which India was reluctant to do].
 By late 2000 India had rejected the Russian offer of 22 new MiG-29K shipboard fighters, which remained unproven for naval service.

 On 20 January 2004, it was announced that India and Russia had signed a $1.6 billion deal finalizing the sale of the Admiral Gorshkov to India.
 According to the deal, half of the money would spent at the Northern machine-building factory in Severodvinsk, to refurbish the carrier with the other half being spent on MIG 29-K fighter jets and anti-submarine helicopters.
 When the ship was part of the Soviet fleet, it used vertical take-off aircraft.
-Now it will use MiG-29K planes, and the deck must be refurbished to accommodate the installation of a landing strip and a catapult.
+Now it would use MiG-29K planes, and the deck must be refurbished to accommodate the installation of a landing strip and a catapult.
 The rest of the money is going to the acquisition of 16 MiG-29K fighter jets, and up to 10 helicopters that can fit onto the ship.
 Gorshkov is slated to join the Indian navy in 2008 after a refit.
 The Navy looke at equipping the carrier Gorshkov (INS Vikramaditya) with the E- 2C, but decided not to.

-The conversion plans for the aircraft carrier see all the armament, including the P-500 Bazalt cruise missile launchers and the four Antey Kinzhal surface-to-air missile launchers fitted on the front of the carrier, removed to make way for a 14.3º bow ski-jump.
-Two restraining stands will also be fitted, allowing combat aircraft to reach full power before making a ski-jump-assisted short take-off.
+The conversion plans for the aircraft carrier saw all the armament, including the P-500 Bazalt cruise missile launchers and the four Antey Kinzhal surface-to-air missile launchers fitted on the front of the carrier, removed to make way for a 14.3º bow ski-jump.
+Two restraining stands would also be fitted, allowing combat aircraft to reach full power before making a ski-jump-assisted short take-off.
 The ability to launch only one aircraft at a time, might prove to be a hindrance.
-Under the modernization plan, the 20-ton capacity elevator beside the ship's island superstructure will remain unchanged, but the aft lift will be enlarged and its lift capacity increased to 30 tons.
+Under the modernization plan, the 20-ton capacity elevator beside the ship's island superstructure would remain unchanged, but the aft lift would be enlarged and its lift capacity increased to 30 tons.
 Three arresting gears would be fitted on the aft part of the angled deck.
 Navigation and carrier-landing aids would be refitted to support fixed-wing STOBAR (Short Take-Off But Arrested Recovery) operations including the LAK optical-landing system.

-The eight boilers are being renewed and converted to take diesel fuel instead of furnace fuel oil and modern oil-water separators as well as sewage treatment plant are being incorporated to meet international standards.
+The eight boilers were renewed and converted to take diesel fuel instead of furnace fuel oil and modern oil-water separators as well as sewage treatment plant are being incorporated to meet international standards.
 She is also being fitted with six new Italian-made Wärtsilä 1.5 MW diesel generators, Global Marine communications system, Sperry Bridgemaster navigation radar, a new telephone exchange, new data link and IFF Mk XI system.
 Hotel services are being improved with new water-producing plants as well as York International refrigeration and air conditioning.
 A new galley is being installed together with improved domestic services and accommodation for 10 female officers.

 Join the GlobalSecurity.org mailing list